LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaResponse.md

 response().discardCookies("theme");
 ```

-## Changing the charset for text based HTTP result.
+## Specifying the character encoding for text results

-For text based HTTP response it is very important to handle the charset correctly.
+For a text-based HTTP response it is very important to handle the character encoding correctly.
 Play handles that for you and uses `utf-8` by default.

-The charset is used to both convert the text response to the corresponding bytes to send over the network socket, and to alterate the Content-Type header with the proper `;charset=xxx` extension.
+The encoding is used to both convert the text response to the corresponding bytes to send over the network socket, and to add the proper `;charset=xxx` extension to the `Content-Type` header.

-The charset can be specified when you are generating the `Result` value:
+The encoding can be specified when you are generating the `Result` value:

 ```
 public static Result index() {